mohammadhumzah/100-days-of-code-Humzah/log.md

 **Todays Progress**: Completed lecture on loops and learnt use of dictionaries and Lists and list of dictionaries.

 **Thoughts**: Course is actually starting now so i need to devote more time.

+### Day 10: March 24, Monday

+**Todays Progress**: Completed a short based on dictionaries and dictionary methods like keys,value,pop,get.

+**Thoughts**:Not enough time i studied so no thoughts